j-fischer/generator-js-api/README.md

 If not, `generator-js-api` is fork-friendly and you can always maintain a custom version which you `npm install && npm link` to continue using via `yo js-api` or a name of your choosing.

+## Changelog

+### 0.4.1

+- Updated package due to NPM packaging errors

+### 0.4.0

+- Updated all npm dependencies in generator and templates

 ## License